ebp-group/224488-MeteoSchweiz-WebGUI/README.md

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Conventions

-## Naming conventions
+### Naming conventions

 Generally, we are orientating ourselves at the default Typescript naming conventions.
+We try to avoid abbreviations.

+### Angular conventions

+We use private readonly properties with `inject` to inject a service rather than using a constructor where we would provide them as arguments.

 ### Branchname and commit message